Home » Submissions

 1. You may submit up to three haibun, three pieces of tanka prose, and six haiga.
 Your subject line should contain: cho, Sub, your name, and the date.
 We will not open any attachments, so paste your haibun directly into the body of the email.
 Please e-mail all haiga as .jpg attachments.
 Label them with a title (one word) followed by your last name: title_(last name).
 File sizes should be a minimum of 800 pixels at the longest edge.

 2. You should submit only work that is not under consideration by other publications or book publishers.
 (If your submission is pending publication in a self-published collection, please tell us when submitting.)
-Work that has been posted on closed Internet discussion forums or on personal websites will be considered, but not work that has been published on Facebook, Twitter, or other social media sites.
+Work that has appeared on personal websites or as uncurated social media posts will be considered.
 We occasionally consider pieces that incorporate previously published material with new work (e.g., published haiku or tanka with new prose).
 If you submit any work that contains published material, you must inform us of that material’s publication venue and date (e.g., Free Verse Poetry, 5:4 2017), which we will note if the submission is accepted and published.
 Since we typically respond within 2-3 weeks, we don’t accept simultaneous submissions.

 3. The rights to republish your work remains fully in your control and you need not seek permission to submit or republish the pieces elsewhere.
 However, cho also reserves the right to republish or reference excerpts from your work in future issues of cho, and in any associated annual print or on-line journals or anthologies sponsored by cho (e.g., a “Best of cho” anthology).